Replace text automatically in Pages on Mac

 Click Auto-Correction at the top of the settings window.

 In the Replacement section, select the tick box next to “Symbol and text substitution”.

 Click , then type the text you want to replace (such as “teh”), in the Replace column.

 In the With column, type the word you want to replace it with (such as “the”).

 You can also use emoji and symbols as replacements.

 These text substitutions apply only to Pages.

 Replace existing text in a document

-If you want to replace specific text that appears in multiple places in your document, you can add the replacement text to your computer’s Keyboard preferences, then use the Substitutions window to replace the text wherever it occurs.
+If you want to replace specific text that appears in multiple places in your document, you can add the replacement text to your computer’s Keyboard settings, then use the Substitutions window to replace the text wherever it occurs.

 With the document open, select Edit > Substitutions > Show Substitutions (from the Edit menu at the top of your screen).